 The U.S. Coast Guard has been a proud member of the Department of Homeland Security since its inception on March 1, 2003.
-Sector San Juan is responsible for conducting Coast Guard missions in the Eastern Caribbean within its 1.3 square nautical mile area of responsibility, and also carries out general U.S. Coast Guard duties in military readiness.
+Sector San Juan is responsible for conducting Coast Guard missions in the Eastern Caribbean within its 1.3 million square nautical mile area of responsibility, and also carries out general U.S. Coast Guard duties in military readiness.
 Sector San Juan coordinates daily with partner agencies, such as, The U.S. Attorney’s Office Immigration and Customs Enforcement, Customs and Border Protection, Border Patrol, Puerto Rico Police Joint Forces for Rapid Action, as well as, 26 partner nations.

 Primary Operations, Missions & Mandates:

 Ports Waterways and Coastal Security

 Aids to Navigation